 When to be careful

-That means it's up to you to identify and vet the issuer, not the broker.
+It’s up to you to identify and vet the issuer, not the broker.
 And if that bank fails, getting your money from a broker usually takes more time than getting it from a bank would.

-"The process can take 60 to 90 days with a brokered CD.
+The process can take 60 to 90 days with a brokered CD.
 Conversely, bank depositors get their money faster, usually 7-10 days.

 Also, a broker may unknowingly put your money into a CD at a bank where you already have deposits.
 Then, you may unknowingly wind up with a deposit that exceeds the $250,000 FDIC limit.